MMFFLL/Open-Science-Pipeline/README.md

 * Wrote temporary .bat file that manually converts .docx to .md with Pandoc.
 * Removed pandoc from .gitconfig
 * Successfully committed and synced with GitHub, cloned to Ubuntu VM, committed again and updated Windows local.
+* Merged log and goals into README.md, renamed Development Proposals to PROPOSALS.